Before you should even dive into strategies for your website’s search engine optimization, you have to consider your website’s Google indexing.

 Then, when you search (or Google) for something, you’re asking Google to give you all relevant pages from its index.
-These days, there can easily be millions of results for any given search, so Google sorts these results, ranking those that seem most relevant up top for the user to see first.
+These days, with easily millions of results for any given search, Google sorts these results and ranks those that seem most relevant up top for the user to see first.

 Learn more about the process with this video from Google.